curiousest/curiousest.github.io/_drafts/thought-basilisk-messiah.md

 Dystopic, absolute privacy world.
 How do they know they’re not being tracked?
 Society and technology erodes.

 Tabum idea hazard?
 Thought basilisk is an idea that is an independent actor and an information hazard.

+---

+Dynamic systems with higher entropy are more likely to produce new dynamic systems with even higher entropy.

 # The religion